EkaanshArora/Agora-Electron-Quickstart/README.md

 ### Steps to run our example

 * Download and extract the zip file from the master branch.
-* Run yarn install or use npm to install the app dependencies in the unzipped directory.
+* Run `npm install` the app dependencies in the unzipped directory.
+This would fetch a prebuilt release of agora electron sdk.
-* Navigate to `./src/render.js` and edit line 2 to enter your App ID that we generated.
+* Navigate to `./src/render.js` and edit line 1 to enter your App ID that we generated.
-* Open a terminal and execute `yarn start` or `npm run start`.
+* Open a terminal and execute `npm run start`.

 The app uses `channel-x` as the channel name.